oSoWoSo/disroot-howto/pages/02.tutorials/02.Cloud/04.Clients/02.Mobile/01.Android/03.migrating-contacts-from-google/docs.en.md

         - contacts
         - android
 page-toc:
-  active: true
+  active: false
 ---

-### Moving Contacts from Google account To Disroot account
+## Moving Contacts from Google account To Disroot account
 *(This tutorial is based on cyanogenmod 12.1 minor changes will be applicable for other roms.)*

 - Open contacts app